Aatamte/Aatamte/README.md

 👋 Hi, I’m Aaron Tamte.
-I recently graduated from St. Olaf College (January 2023) with a B.A. in Computer Science, Economics, and Political Science.
 I am interested in the reinforcement learning field of AI/ML.

 <!---
 Aatamte/Aatamte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.